Right 6 To be provided with information about the investigation and prosecution

 D – to leave all charges in the proceedings to ‘lie on the file’ (this is the term used in circumstances where the Crown Prosecution Service makes a decision not to proceed and requests that the charges be allowed ‘to lie on the file’ marked ‘not to be proceeded with without the leave of this Court or the Court of Appeal’).

-Signpost support victims of crime whether reported to Bedfordshire Police or not.
-Victims of crime can self-refer into Signpost by email or a phone call into Signpost on Freephone 0800 0282 887.
+BVCS support victims of crime whether reported to Bedfordshire Police or not.
+Victims of crime can self-refer into BVCS by email or a phone call into BVCS on Freephone 0800 0282 887.
 The Victim Care Coordinators (VCC’s) are fully trained in providing emotional and practical support.
-Part of this support can include VCC’s emailing an officer in charge of a case, if you as the victim are unable contact them, however Signpost themselves do not provide updates on induvial cases to victims.
+Part of this support can include VCC’s emailing an officer in charge of a case, if you as the victim are unable contact them, however BVCS themselves do not provide updates on individual cases to victims.

 Ongoing projects or work relating to the Victims’ Code being undertaken by the OPCC or collaboratively with criminal justice partners